Generalized Rank via Minimal Subposet: Abstract

 \section{Abstract}

 Let $\cC$ be a small, connected category with finite hom-sets.
 We show that if the embedding of a connected subcategory $\cJ$ is both initial and final, then the restriction of any $\cC$-module along $\cJ$ preserves the generalized rank---or equivalently, the multiplicity of the “entire” interval modules for $\cC$ and $\cJ$.
 Conversely, we prove that this property characterizes initial and final embeddings when both $\cC$ and $\cJ$ are posets satisfying certain mild constraints and the embedding is full.
 For $\cC$ a poset under these conditions, we describe the minimal full subposet whose embedding is initial or final.
+This generalizes an observation made by Dey and Lesnick.
 We also extend a result of Kinser on the generalized rank invariant to small categories.